etfriedman/Live-FacialRecognition-python/README.md

 ## Use of face_recognition library, edited to train on any number of images that you put inside the /Faces/ Folder.

 **Make sure you have:
-os
+-os
-numpy
+-numpy
-dlib (some tutorials on how to get it online, look it up) face_recognition (get it here: https://github.com/ageitgey/face_recognition) opencv
+-dlib (some tutorials on how to get it online, look it up) -face_recognition (get it here: https://github.com/ageitgey/face_recognition) -opencv **

 most of these come with anaconda, except opencv, dlib.